RayAsh37/RayAsh37/README.md

 ## Experience
 * Software Engineer at LTIMindtree (1 year): Software Engineer

-Feel free to contact me for any opportunities or to connect!
+Feel free to contact me for any opportunities or to connect through my [Twitter](https://twitter.com/RayAsh37)!